nathan-bottomley/jekyll-podcast/README.md

 ### Providing information about your podcast episodes

 Each post in the `_posts` directory will correspond to an episode of your podcast.
-So, for example, the publication date of the post will be the publication date of the episode, and the content of the post will be the description of the episode, which is (normally) displayed in your listeners' podcast player.
+So, for example, the publication date of the post will be the publication date of the episode, and the content of the post will be the episode's description or shownotes, which will (normally) be displayed in your listeners' podcast player.

 Other information about your podcast episodes should be provided in each post's front matter.
 Here's an example.